Canning & Preserving, Herbal Recipes, Herbalism, Recipe Box, Sweet Stuff Recipes

 Dandelion Syrup Recipe

 • Strain the dandelion tea into a pot.
-Add equal the measure of sugar to the liquid in a pot. (ex.: 1 cup liquid, 1 cup sugar)
+Add an equal measure of sugar to the liquid in a pot. (ex.: 1 cup liquid, 1 cup sugar)

-• Bring it all to boil and let it boil for one whole minute.
+• Bring it all to a boil and let it boil for one minute.

 • Turn to a low simmer until the liquid is reduced a bit and starting to thicken.